yannbcf/vite-conditional-config/README.md

 ### Colorette dependency

-I allowed myself to use it since it is a vitejs dependency anyway, no worries
+I allowed myself to use it since it is a vite dependency anyway, no worries